7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 4. **Other Services**: Firebase also includes free tiers for Authentication (50k monthly active users), Cloud Messaging (FCM), and Crashlytics.

+{{< admonition >}}
-- **Trigger for Paid Usage**: Exceeding any of the daily or monthly limits for storage, data transfer, document operations (reads, writes, deletes), function invocations, or compute time will trigger charges under the Blaze Plan.
+**Trigger for Paid Usage**: Exceeding any of the daily or monthly limits for storage, data transfer, document operations (reads, writes, deletes), function invocations, or compute time will trigger charges under the Blaze Plan.
 For example, if a project exceeds 360 MB of data transfer in a day for hosting, or 50,000 document reads in a day for Firestore, it will incur costs.
 The free tier for Cloud Firestore is limited to one database per project, and certain features like TTL deletes or backup data require billing to be enabled.
+{{< /admonition >}}

 ### Cloudflare Workers

 Cloudflare Workers provide a serverless execution environment at the edge, ideal for highly performant and globally distributed backend logic.
 While the research material mentions Cloudflare Workers as a backend hosting platform, specific free tier limits for it are not detailed in the provided snippets.
 Generally, Cloudflare offers a generous free tier for its core CDN and DNS services, and Workers typically have a free usage allowance for a certain number of requests per day, making them suitable for lightweight API endpoints or edge logic.

+{{< /admonition >}}
-- **Trigger for Paid Usage**: Exceeding the daily free request limit or requiring more advanced features like increased compute time or persistent storage would lead to charges.
+**Trigger for Paid Usage**: Exceeding the daily free request limit or requiring more advanced features like increased compute time or persistent storage would lead to charges.
+{{< /admonition >}}

 ### AWS (Amazon Web Services)